Prague travel guide

 - Prague astronomical clock: A 600-year-old clock, that rests in the heart of Prague old town square.
 It displays time, date, the position of celestial bodies, astronomical cycles and Christian holidays.
 Every day at 9:00 AM and 11:00 PM the procession of the twelve Apostles sets in motion.
-It is said that Prague astronomical clock is one of a kind in the world, you wouldn’t want to miss the sight of something so unique.
+Prague’s astronomical clock is one of a kind in the world, you wouldn’t want to miss the sight of something so unique.

 - Lennon wall: The wall isn’t just a beautiful backdrop for photos, it also has a rich history.
-It was first used to protest against the communists and was covered with text.
+First, the wall was covered with text to protest against the communists.
 Later on, artists and poets used the wall to protest, though it was always painted over by officials.
 On the murder of John Lennon, some mourning artists painted his face on the wall.
 Since then John Lennon wall remains the only legal place to show graffiti by artists.

 - Old town square: Probably the most beautiful square in Europe.
 You can see magnificent artists, historical buildings, amazing statues to name the least!
 It sure is where most of the action is happening and you just can’t miss this on your trip to Prague.

-- Dancing House: One of Prague’s modern architectural marvels, the dancing house was inspired by the dancing duo Fred Astaire and Ginger Rogers.
+- Dancing House: One of Prague’s modern architectural marvels, inspired by the dancing duo Fred Astaire and Ginger Rogers.
 The building is open for visitors and houses a gallery, bar and a restaurant.

 - Beer tasting: You can not visit the Czech Republic and not taste its mosts loved beverage!
 Beer tourism is only increasing in Prague right from beer spa to beer tasting there is a bunch of activities to choose from.